suncharn-pipithkul/Soccer-Artificial-Neural-Network/README.md

 # Soccer-Artificial-Neural-Network
-An artificial neural network models trained to predict a soccer match score/income from a match/alcohol consume after the match.
+An artificial neural network models trained to predict a soccer match score/income from a match/alcohol both team consumed after the match.
 This is part of UMB CS470/670 assignment.
 ## Table of contents
 * [Demo](#demo)